Asante Akim North NPP accuses former MP of garnering votes for NDC

-The executives of the governing New Patriotic Party (NPP) in the Asante Akim North constituency of the Ashanti region have accused the former Member of Parliament for the area, Mr Kwadwo Baah Agyemang, of supporting the opposition NDC to reduce President Akufo-Addo's votes.
+The executives of the governing New Patriotic Party (NPP) in the Asante Akim North constituency of the Ashanti Region have accused the former Member of Parliament for the area, Kwadwo Baah Agyemang of supporting the opposition NDC to reduce President Akufo-Addo's votes.

 The executives have, therefore, called on party supporters to eschew actions that will cause the party's retrogression and rather unite to work towards ensuring victory in the upcoming December polls.

-At a press conference on Friday, 23 October 2020, constituency Secretary, Mr William Aboagye Boateng noted that to win the December polls, both presidential and parliamentary, the party needs to be united in the constituency.
+At a press conference on Friday, October 23, 2020, constituency Secretary, William Aboagye Boateng noted that to win the December polls, both presidential and parliamentary, the party needs to be united in the constituency.

 “There are some issues bordering our community here.
 It has to do with the former member of Parliament, Kwadwo Baah Agyemang.
 There are so many issues since he lost elections in 2015.
 He has been doing so many things, brutalising people, doing a whole lot that I cannot mention.
 What we’re saying is that we want to call the national executives, the regional executives so that we talk to Kwadwo Baah Agyemang, we’re in the same family, we’re in the same NPP fraternity,” he noted.